SPGryphons/GryphonCTF2018-Challenges/challenges/web/Product/README.md

 ## Question Text

-Try, try and try, the more I try, the more I cry
+Try, try and try,
+the more I try, the more I cry
-I practice maths with my heart and soul,
+I practice math with my heart and soul,
 yet I am not able to achieve my goal.
-I never get marks in maths,
+Despite my great endeavors,
-in spite of my great endeavors fate is never in my favor.
+fate is never in my favor.
-I really want to improve my maths, because I love this subject,
-and for this, I am trying my level best.
-I am candid so I confess, in mathematics examination I always create a mess,
-all the answers I guess, and ultimately the marks I get are quite less.
-I believe that if I do ample practice, I'll one day probably achieve my goal,
-and I seriously have to improve,
-because in our lives maths plays a very significant role.
+"Math is great" -
+is what others would say.
+Yet, I hate it and wish it'd go away.
+One thing does make me feel better,
+Now I can find the area of a feather

 *Creator - Va1aR (Joshua)*